lorentzforces/blue-prints-notes/leads-and-unattributed-clues.md

 - Get classrooms for grades 5-8
 - Draft a furnace next to a freezer
   - ...and connect it to ducts
-- Get all chess pieces in a layout
 - Get a power hammer with brick walls (multiple in single run, preferably)
 - Get a pump room and draw down the reservoir to 6/0 pips